avocado-framework-tests/avocado-misc-tests/io/net/infiniband/ib_latency_perf.py.data/README.txt

 -----------------------------
 Inputs Needed To Run Tests:
 -----------------------------
+test_opt    - options for basic test
+ext_opt     - options for extended test
-PEER_IP ---> IP of the Peer interface to be tested Iface --> interface on which test run ext_flag--> if it is 0 then test run for test_opt, if it is 1 then test run for both test_opt and ext_test_opt
+ext_flag    - flag to indicate whether to run extended tests or not (1 to run) peer_ip     - IP of the Peer interface to be tested interface   - interface on which test run
+CA_NAME     - CA Name, got from 'ibstat' command PEERCA      - Peer CA Name, got from 'ibstat' command PORT_NUM    - Port Num, got from 'ibstat' command PEERPORT    - Peer Port Num, got from 'ibstat' command timeout     - timeout for commands
 -----------------------
 Requirements:
 -----------------------